-Host Families NZ accepts students/visitors who are over 14 years old to apply homestay accommodation.
-Most of our students/visitors are aged between 16 to 20 years old.
+Host Families NZ accepts students/visitors who are over 14 years old to apply for homestay accommodation.
+Most of our students/visitors are aged between 16 to 30 years old.

 There are exceptions for group bookings.
 Occasionally, Host Families NZ has groups aged between 8 to 14 years old.
-Normally, the student/visitors are with their team leader or legal guardians.
+Normally, the students/visitors are with their team leaders or legal guardians.

 How long does it take to match a student/visitor to a host family?

 It depends on how many booking requests we receive when your room becomes available.
-Our peak season is January to March and June to August.
+Our peak seasons are January to March and June to August.
 If you can get your room ready two weeks before our peak seasons and contact our team as soon as possible, the chance for you to get a student is high.